-The nonholonomic motion planning problem involves finding a feasible path from some initial configuration to some desired final configuration for a system with nonholonomic velocity constraints.
+THE nonholonomic motion planning problem involves I finding a feasible path from some initial configuration to some desired final configuration for a system with nonholonomic velocity constraints.
 These nonintegrable constraints arise from the condition of non-slippage on the wheels in rolling contact with another rigid body.
 Some examples of these types of nonholonomic systems include mobile robots, tractor-trailer vehicles and mobile manipulators.
 A wide range of problems in various robotic applications have been solved by utilizing the artificial potential field method.
 Its major advantages include easier analytic representation of system singularities and inequalities, its simplicity and processing speed.
 The underlying principle of this method is to attach attractive fields to the target and repulsive fields to the obstacles.
 The robot's workspace is then filled with positive and negative fields, in which the robot is attracted to its designated target and repulsed away from the obstacles.
 The pioneer work on motion planning and control of robots via the artificial potential fields was done by Khatib in [1].

 Tractor-trailer systems constitute a generalization of the mobile robots.
 They are basically composed of a mobile robot, and several trailers pulled by the mobile robot, which satisfy nonholonomic restrictions as well.
-Tractor trailer mobile robots have great applications in labor intensive work or in areas which pose a high risks to human health.
-These articulated robot systems are found in a variety of places, such as airports, factories, railway stations, nuclear power plants, mines, in multiple-trailer trucks as they increase transportation efficiency.
-Researchers are currently designing various control algorithms for motion planning of these multi-body vehicles that are capable of performing a wide range of tasks in various environments.
+These articulated robot systems are found in a variety of places, such as airports, factories, mines, multiple-trailer trucks as they increase transportation efficiency.
+Researchers are currently designing various control algorithms for motion planning of these multibody vehicles that are capable of performing a wide range of tasks in various environments.

-Many researchers have studied tractor-trailer systems with on axle hitching, but only a few have focused on the off-axle hitched trailer systems due to its kinematic structure which is highly complicated.
-As such, analysis and controller design becomes difficult, especially with rear wheel driven prime movers.
-In [2], the authors used a front wheel drive tractor to derive the kinematic model for the general n-trailer to solve the nonholonomic motion planning problem.
-In [3], Bolzernet al. proposed control laws for the off-axle hitched trailer system based on linearization of a virtual on-axle vehicle which shares some properties with the actual one.
-In [4], Lee et al. presented experimental data for the design and control of passive multiple trailer systems, both off and on-axle.
+In [2], Lee et al presented experimental data for the design and control of passive multiple trailer systems, both off and on-axle.
 Motion planning and collision avoidance schemes were considered by minimizing the trajectory tracking error with the reference trajectory implying the trajectory of the towing vehicle.
-In [5]-[9], the authors considered motion planning and posture control and formations types of the standard and general 1trailer robots where point to point motion were controlled using a Lyapunov based control scheme.
-Ghost walls and the distance optimization technique (DOT) were utilized to orchestrate "near perfect" final orientations of every solid body of the articulated robot, inside a designated parking bay.
+In [3]-[6], the authors considered motion planning and posture control and formations types of the standard and general 1-trailer robots where point to point motion were controlled using a Lyapunov based control scheme.
+Ghost walls and the distance optimization technique DOT were utilized to orchestrate "near perfect" final orientations of every solid body of the articulated robot, inside a designated parking bay.

-This paper makes use of Lyapunov techniques as a tool for themotion planning of tractor-trailer robots.
-Specifically, theauthors deal with the general 3-trailer system.
-Themultibody robot navigates its way towards the target in aconstrained workspace populated with fixed obstacles.
-Here, thewalls of the bounded workspace and the static obstacles aretreated as ghost obstacles.
-To avoid these obstacles, we utilize Khatib's collision avoidance scheme to propose potential fields tosafely traverse in the workspace towards the
+This paper makes use of Lyapunov techniques as a tool for the motion planning of tractor-trailer robots.
+Specifically, the authors deal with the standard 3-trailer system.
+The multibody robot navigates its way towards the target in a constrained workspace populated with fixed obstacles.
+Here, the walls of the bounded workspace and the static obstacles are treated as ghost obstacles.
+To avoid these obstacles, we utilize Khatib's collision avoidance scheme to propose potential fields to safely traverse in the workspace towards the target position and attain the desired final posture.